shibasis0801/Reaktor/README.md

 5. Allow Reaktor Module registration from Kotlin
 6. Automatic JSI Bindings
 7. Platform specific Invoker with common interface, support a new invoker -> support a new platform
-8. Compression / Network / Database / KeyValueStore abstractions
+8. Expose Compression / Network / Database / KeyValueStore abstractions (similar to DAPR)

 # Version 2
 1. Allow arbitary serializable class support using FlatBuffers.